 Do Medicare beneficiaries pay premiums?

 Yes, Medicare enrollees pay premiums.
 Most Medicare Part A is premium-free, but Part B participants pay a monthly premium.
-If your payments are not automatically taken out of your Social Security check, you can set up Medicare Easy Pay.
+If your payments aren’t automatically taken out of your Social Security check, you can set up Medicare Easy Pay.

 What does Medicare Part B cover?